MikeDigitize/cra/README.md

 React, Jest, Babel and Webpack dev server.
 All set up and ready to go...

-Fork or create empty repo on Github
+Fork or create empty repo on Github and...

 ```
 git clone https://github.com/MikeDigitize/cra new-repo-name